gmurugosa/airflow_etl/README.md

 }
 ```

+Create the variables using the image below as a reference.

 ![image](https://github.com/gmurugosa/airflow_etl/assets/5313359/a2509c46-e3d4-4347-a4f8-c32007623f9a)

 To send email alerts you need to create an account in the Sendgrid site https://sendgrid.com/en-us/pricing and get an API key.